GRIPS-code/pyLBL/README.md

 }
 ```

-Lastly, if the `output_format` parameter is set to any other format, only the total
+Lastly, if the `output_format` argument is set to any other value, only the total
 absorption spectra (summed over all molecules) will be returned.
 In netCDF format, the
 resulting dataset will appear like this: